ikenna/scalafutures/README.md

 ============

-What is a Future?
+An Introduction to Scala Futures
 -------------

-* a reference to the result of an asynchronous computation.
+* A Future a reference to the result of an asynchronous computation.
 In other words, a placeholder for a value that will be available at some point in future, as a result of some concurrent computation.

-* where introduced in Scala 2.10.0

 Key points in this tutorial: